ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 cni_network_provider       = "OVNKubernetes"
 ```

 This variable is used to enable SNAT for OCP nodes.
-When using SNAT, the OCP nodes will be able to access public internet without using a proxy
+When using SNAT, the OCP nodes will be able to access public internet without using a proxy.
+Ignored when `use_ibm_cloud_services = true`.

 ```
 setup_snat                 = true